 We are always happy to have a pre-application meeting to discuss proposals.
 Event organisers need to start the process early enough to get any consents in place prior to the event.
 There is a statutory timeframe of 20 working days for a building consent but the time in reality is dictated by the quality and completeness of the documentation provided in the application.

-For more information on applying for a building consent, visit our building consents page.
+For more information on applying for a building consent, see our Building consents page.

 You’ll find what you need to know about registration requirements, and food safety guidelines on our food stalls page.

-- On-site special licence that allows the sale and supply of alcohol that will be consumed at the event, and/or
+- onsite special licence – allows the sale and supply of alcohol to be consumed at the event

-Complete and submit the Application for Special Licence along with the required fee at least 20 working days before the event.
+Complete and submit an application for special licence along with the required fee at least 20 working days before the event.

-A Permit to Operate may be required before an amusement device (merry-go-round or other mechanised ride) may be operated.
+You will need a permit to operate before an amusement device (merry-go-round or other mechanised ride) may be operated.
 All amusement devices must have a certificate of registration issued by Worksafe which is to be displayed in plain view on the device at all times during operation.

-Eventfinda: The most important thing you can do to advertise your event is to load the details in Eventfinda which is New Zealand's number one event listing website.
-All of the main Kāpiti Coast event listing websites take feeds from this site, so by listing with Eventfinda your event will appear on many other sites, including our council website and kapiticoastnz.com
+The most important thing you can do to advertise your event is to load the details in Eventfinda, New Zealand's number one event listing website.
+All of the main Kāpiti Coast event listing websites take feeds from this site, so by listing with Eventfinda your event will appear on many other sites.

 Council has a number of buildings available for hire.
 These buildings provide suitable venues for residents to meet for leisure, recreation, sport, cultural, social, and educational activities.

-Find out about our range of venues on our Community venues page.
+Find out about our range of venues at Community venues.